The Best Birding in Cape May and Lewes

 Burton Island Nature Preserve/Assawoman Wildlife Area

-Book a tour with Coastal Kayak of Burton Island Nature Preserve or the Assawoman Wildlife Area to seek out the nesting places of bald eagles, blue heron, great egrets and red-bellied woodpeckers. $50/person.
+Book a tour with Coastal Kayak of Burton Island Nature Preserve or the Assawoman Wildlife Area to seek out the nesting places of bald eagles, blue heron, great egrets and red-bellied woodpeckers. $55/per adult, $45 for Children.

 Location: 36840 Coastal Hwy., Fenwick Island, DE